Pancreatic cancer - Stage IV

 My treatment at CTCA

 The intra-arterial chemotherapy, in particular, was intense.
 But, it knocked my tumor markers down dramatically.
 I went through four rounds of intra-arterial treatment.
 I experienced side effects, including nausea, low blood cell and platelet counts, and hair loss.
-I also needed to have blood transfusions.
+I also needed blood transfusions.
 But progressively, I started getting better and feeling stronger.

 I had my first beer since I was diagnosed on the two-year anniversary of my fight.
 I couldn’t drink it for a while, and I didn’t want to.
 But two years is definitely a momentous thing.
 So two Guinnesses got cracked open.
-The next year it was three.
+The next year, it was three.

 Not letting cancer control my life